rickytan/RTImageAssets/README.md

 _NOTICE_
 ---
-You have to put your `.xcassets` in the folder the same name with the project, whith means, if your project is abc.xcodeproj, and the assets must be in the abc folder
+You have to put your `.xcassets` in the folder the same name with the project, which means, if your project is `abc.xcodeproj`, and the assets must be in the `abc` folder

 Features